 - Save URLs shortened using bit.ly to a spreadsheet in Google Drive

 Recipes only take a couple of minutes to create.
 There are thousands of recipes that other IFTTT users have created and have freely shared.
 If you can’t come up with one of your own, you can dip into that reservoir and use what’s there.

 Once you’ve set up a recipe, IFTTT does all the work for you.
 That’s the automation that I mentioned earlier.

 IFTTT is fire and forget.
 Or, at least, fire and leave alone.
 It does the work for you.
-If, say, you usually comb through Google Reader for information or ideas for articles or blog posts, you can set up one or more IFTTT recipes to scan for keywords in articles and then save them to Evernote or Instapaper or Pocket.
+If, say, you usually comb through an RSS reader for information or ideas for articles or blog posts, you can set up one or more IFTTT recipes to scan for keywords in articles and then save them to Evernote or Instapaper or Pocket.
 Then, all you need to do is skim those saved articles at the end of the day.

 You can become more productive using IFTTT.
 It doesn’t help you write, but lets you focus on your writing.
 IFTTT does all the heavy lifting and searching for you.
 When its done, you can turn your eye to results and dig out the information and ideas that you need.
 Or, you can automatically back up your information online.
 Those are tasks that can bite into the time you have available during a day or week.
 And, as I mentioned a few paragraphs ago, it only takes a couple of minutes to create a recipe.
 Or, you can use or modify existing recipes.